pinojs/pino-syslog/Readme.md

 The options object's properties are [described below](#configuration).
 There is some extra properties:

++ `enablePipelining`: it must be set to `false` to disable the pino transport pipeline.
 + `destination`: it must be an integer which is used to specify the destination of the log messages. `1` is stdout, `2` is stderr and others numbers must be a file descriptor.
-+ `enablePipelining`: it must be set to `true`, only to enable the pino transport pipeline.
+This option is used only when the pipelining is disabled.

 ### Pipelining

-To submit the `pino-syslog` output to another destination, such as a `socket`, you need to create a transport pipeline setting the `enablePipelining` option.
-In this case, the `destination` option is ignored.
+This feature is enabled by default and let you to submit the `pino-syslog` output to another destination at your choice, such as a `socket` using the `pino-socket` module:

 ```js
 const transport = pino.transport({